SAP-samples/successfactors-extension-calculate-employee-seniority/06-ModelingLogicWithSAPAppGyverNoCodeFeatures/README.md

-## Model logic with SAP AppGyver no-code features
+## Model logic with SAP Build Apps no-code features

 In this section you will connect navigation between the 2 pages so that the selected Employee ID is passed to the detail page.
 You will also configure the on click events for the buttons on the detail page.